bbauska/css-mastering-css/README.md

 <h3>CSSnano</h3>

-cssnano minifies and compresses your CSS.
-It removes whitespace, elimi- nates duplicate rules, outdated vendor prefixes, comments, and performs a lot of other optimizations.
-Both cssnext and cssnano can be configured to work according to specific needs.
+<p>cssnano minifies and compresses your CSS.
+It removes whitespace, eliminates duplicate rules,
+outdated vendor prefixes, comments, and performs a lot of other optimizations.
+Both cssnext and cssnano can be configured to work according to specific needs.</p>

-Installing
+<p>Installing<br>
-PostCSS, the PostCSS-CLI, cssnext, and cssnano
+PostCSS, the PostCSS-CLI, cssnext, and cssnano</p>

-Using npm:
+<p>Using npm:</p>

 <pre>
 &#36; npm install &#45;-save-dev postcss postcss-cli postcss- cssnext